k0inwork/mud-llm/proposal.md

     *   An Owner's public declarations or official stance on a player.
     *   Managed via a special tool: `OWNER_memorize_dependables(player_id, memory_string)`.
     *   When used, this tool iterates through all NPCs associated with that Owner and imprints the `memory_string` into their `MemoriesAboutPlayers` map.
     *   This is how factions announce heroes or villains.
 An NPC will receive this as a directive, which will influence its behavior, potentially overriding its personal experiences.
-For example, an NPC who personally likes a player might turn cold after their Owner broadcasts a message that the player is now an enemy of the faction.

-## 8. Skills as Tools
+## 9. Skills as Tools

 *   **Active Skills:**
     *   These will be defined as `OwnerTool` or `NPCTool` types.